Michael-Marsh/Microsoft-Azure-On-premises-Active-Directory/README.md

 <img src="Screenshot (49).png" height="80%" width="80%" alt="Screenshot (49)"/>

-At the top-left of the screen select New Script and paste the contents of the following script into it You can find the script here
+At the top-left of the screen select New Script and paste the contents of the following script into it You can find the script <a href="https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1">here</a>.
 Click the green arrow button near the top-middle of the screen This will run the script
 Once the users have been created, go back to Active Directory Users and Computers > mydomain.com > _EMPLOYEES - You will see all the accounts that were created